Special Educational Needs & Disabilities

 How do we identify and give extra help to children with SEND?

-The school uses Oxfordshire County Council’s guide ‘Identifying and Supporting Special Educational Needs in Oxfordshire Schools and Settings’ and the Inclusion Development Programme – supporting children with SEMH.
+The school uses Oxfordshire County Council’s guide ‘Identifying and Supporting Special Educational Needs in Oxfordshire Schools and Settings’ and the Inclusion Development Programme – supporting children with Social, Emotional, Mental Health needs (SEMH).
 We use the graduated response to each child’s needs

 These guidance documents set out: